mitchellkrogza/nginx-ultimate-bad-bot-blocker/README.md

 contributed to that project but went off into a totally new layout, cleaned it up big time and started from scratch.
 It is now a completely independent project.
 It's clean, it works and has been thoroughly tested.

-# Welcome to the Ultimate Nginx Bad Bot and Referer Blocker with and Anti DDOS system
+# Welcome to the Ultimate Nginx Bad Bot, User-Agent, Spam Referrer Blocker, Adware, Malware and Ransomware Blocker, Clickjacking Blocker and Bad IP Blocker with Anti DDOS System and Wordpress Theme Detector Blocking.

 ### THE BASICS